0

 Photo by Eilis Garvey on Unsplash

 Your home printer and a Dollar Store frame are your best friends for this idea.
 Decide ahead of time what libations you are offering (limiting the choices can really be a budget-friendly option).
 Then type a list up of those few options, print it and frame it.
-It will look great and doing this also makes the party seem even more special because you’ve curated the options for your guests.
+It will look great.
+And doing this also makes the party seem even more special because you’ve curated the options for your guests.

 3. Create A Water Station